Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

 Step 3: Interpretation and Further Evaluation

-- If pTau217 or pTau181 elevated, or pTau217/Aβ42 ratio abnormal:
+- If pTau217 or pTau181 is elevated, or pTau217/A beta 42 ratio is abnormal:

 - Interpretation: Suggests hippocampal/parahippocampal degeneration consistent with Alzheimer's-type pathology (T+)